isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-kitchen-cabinets/index.md

 Hemway guarantees top paint performance and comes with reliable monochrome stickiness strength that resists scratches or surface abrasive motion.
 Indeed, you will love the smooth surface finish and fast-drying period (2 hours) that comes with Hemway you can paint and use the cabinet that same day.
 NB: Hemway can be used to coat metal, plaster, laminated wood, or plastic cabinet material without any challenge.

-Pros:
-- Its simple to prepare and remove
-- Has high stickiness strength and low VOCs
-- Comes in an attractive color and smooth finish
-- Creates minimal surface drains or runs
-- Can be used on walls and all other furniture
-- Doesnt need sanding or priming when painting
-- Dries fast and covers a wide area 25 square meters
+Pros: - Its simple to prepare and remove - Has high stickiness strength and low VOCs - Comes in an attractive color and smooth finish - Creates minimal surface drains or runs - Can be used on walls and all other furniture - Doesnt need sanding or priming when painting - Dries fast and covers a wide area 25 square meters

-Cons:
-- The package could be more for large scale.
-- Has few selectable colors
+Cons: - The package could be more for large scale. - Has few selectable colors

+> See Also: > HVLP Paint Sprayer for Latex Paint

 ###  [5.
 KILZ Adhesion High-Bonding Interior Latex Paint](https://www.amazon.com/dp/B00J9Q58VC/?tag=p-policy-20)